-Bali Island in Indonesia is known for its beauty, its laid back attitude, and its scenic beaches.
-People from India may not notice its terraced rice fields, but what if I told you that these rice fields along with water temples of Bali are part of the cultural landscape of Bali.
+Bali Island in Indonesia is known for its beauty, its laid-back attitude, and its scenic beaches.
+People from India may not notice its terraced rice fields, but what if I told you that these rice fields along with the Water Temples of Bali are part of the cultural landscape of the place?
 This is the same landscape that has the UNESCO World Heritage Site recognition.

 I have many reasons to visit Bali – the big one was to cover the UNESCO World Heritage site.
-Bali as the heritage site is baffling.
+As a heritage site, it is baffling.
 The UNESCO site says it is the cultural landscape and the Subak system that is the heritage.
-It mentions one temple – Taman Ayun, which is a royal temple but no other temples are mentioned anywhere.
-However, when I visited water temples of Bali like Tirtha Empul, I realized it is also a part of UNESCO Listing.
-I understand it is the water management that is key, so I am including all those water temples of Bali that I think form the UNESCO WoHeritagetage – Cultural Landscape of Bali.
+It mentions one temple – Taman Ayun, which is a royal one but no other temples are mentioned anywhere.
+However, when I visited the temples of Bali like Tirtha Empul, I realized it is also a part of UNESCO Listing.
+I understand it is the water management that is key, so I am including all those water temples of Bali that I think form the UNESCO World Heritage – Cultural Landscape of the place.

 Hindu Temples in Bali

-Having said that, Bali temples are very different from the Indian temples – there are no images in the temples.
+Having said that, these are very different from the Indian temples – there are no images inside.
 There are platforms on which offerings are made.
-Non-Hindus are not allowed in most temples – at least not inside the temple.
+Non-Hindus are not allowed in most of them – at least not inside the temple.
 Even when I told them I am a Hindu, I was not allowed unless I wore the Sarong and the belt.
 Most places I could not enter and wherever I could – I was looked upon suspiciously.

 Subak System – Traditional Balinese Water Management

-Tri-hit-Karna – a word that comes from 3 Sanskrit words is the basis of Subak system in Bali.
-Tri means three, hit being welfare or well being and Karna – doing.
-This is a philosophy that would benefit all three – you, your neighbor and environment.
-It basically deals with fair distribution of water in a way that you and your fields benefit from it without damaging the environment.
-It ensures the equitable distribution of natural resources, water being key natural resources in a way that whole community gets the benefit of it.
+Tri-hit-Karna – a word that comes from 3 Sanskrit words is the basis of the Subak system.
+Tri means three, hit being welfare or well-being and Karna – doing.
+This is a philosophy that would benefit all three – you, your neighbor, and the environment.
+It basically deals with the fair distribution of water in a way that you and your fields benefit from it without damaging the environment.
+It ensures the equitable distribution of natural resources, water being key natural resources in a way that the whole community gets the benefit of it.

 Any violators of the Subak system are dealt with in temples.
 It is a kind of community control system for a larger good.
-A detailed reading of Subak system on this Bali Website revealed how well structured this system is.
+A detailed reading of the Subak system on this Website revealed how well-structured this system is.
 I gather that it is not just a community system but it also includes social and cultural norms.
 Farmers pray to the Devi for fertility and abundance together.

 Each Subak has a water temple associated with it.
-There is a Subak museum in Bali that showcases how Subak System works.
+There is a Subak museum in the town that showcases how the Subak System works.

-Subak system includes forests, terraced rice fields, canals or any other water transportation tools and temples.
-There are more than 1000 such Subaks in Bali with anywhere from 50-400 farmers in each of them.
+Subak system includes forests, terraced rice fields, canals, or any other water transportation tools and temples.
+There are more than 1000 such Subaks in the region with anywhere from 50-400 farmers in each of them.

 Subak System is inscribed as the UNESCO World Heritage and includes the following water temples of Bali:

-- Pura Ulun Danu Batur on the Banks of Lake Batur – which is considered the original source of all water in Bali.
+- Pura Ulun Danu Batur on the Banks of Lake Batur – which is considered the original source of all water here.

-- Subak Landscape of Pakerisan Watershed – the oldest known irrigation system in Bali.
+- Subak Landscape of Pakerisan Watershed – the oldest known irrigation system in the region.

 - Subak Landscape of Catur Angga Baturkaru – a 10th CE inscription talks about its Subak System.